maxrjones/2021-reu-matlab-git/intro-matlab.md

 ### Objectives

-- Create a simple function in MATLAB to convert from feet to meters
+- Create a simple function in MATLAB to convert from feet to meters.

 ### Tutorial steps